Boxing and MMA gear including gloves, shorts, and training equipment

 Building Credibility in the Combat Sports Community

-You cannot market your way into combat sports credibility.
+You can't market your way into combat sports credibility.
 You earn it.
 Here's how:

 Sponsor competitors.
 Not celebrities.
 Competitors.
 Find fighters who are winning regional titles, climbing rankings, competing regularly, and who have genuine followings in their local communities.
 These fighters talk to their training partners every day.
 That's your marketing channel.